 Here you should describe the methods of data processing.
 In most cases, either:

 GDPR calls users data subjects.
-When you collect personal data of a user, they become your data subject.
+When you collect the personal data of a user, they become your data subject.

 For example, compliance with the CCPA requires providing information on the sales of personal information.
 It is unique for the CCPA and is not required by the GDPR, LGPD, PIPEDA, or other laws.

-No matter how and where you handle personal data, users have the right to know whether it is transferred to third countries, and if so, where it is being sent.
+No matter how and where you handle personal data, users have the right to know whether it is transferred to third countries and, if so, where it is being sent.

 If you knowingly collect and process children’s data, that must be included in this document.

 If you have a Data Protection Officer or legal representative in the EU, their name and contact information go here.
-Otherwise, any means for contact with you would be enough to include in this section.
+Otherwise, any means of contact with you would be enough to include in this section.

 If you notice a bunch of social media widgets on a website, that’s usually a sign of data collection.